Child car safety seats required by law

-Today in the United States around 1000 infants and children will be injured in auto crashes – some fatally.
+Today in the United States nearly 1,000 infants and children will be injured in auto crashes — some fatally.
 Research has shown that properly installed car seats can dramatically reduce the risk of serious injury for children in a crash.

-Do you wonder if yours is correctly installed?
+Do you wonder if your child’s safety seat is correctly installed?

-Ohio’s law requires all children to ride in a car seat until they are both 4 years of age and weigh at least 40 pounds*; and in a booster seat until they are 8 years or 4’9″ in height.
-When child seats are used the right way, they are 71% effective in reducing the risk of death to children from a crash.
+Ohio’s law requires all children to ride in a car seat until they are both 4-years-old and weigh at least 40 pounds*; and in a booster seat until they are 8-years-old or 4 feet 9 inches in height.
+When child seats are used the right way, they are 71 percent effective in reducing the risk of death to children from a crash.
 However, studies show that four out of five car seats are used or installed incorrectly.

-* 4 years & 40 lbs are the minimum requirements.
-Children are safest when they remain in the 5-point harness to it’s maximum weight limit (printed on the side of most car seats).
+* 4 years and 40 pounds are the minimum requirements.
+Children are safest when they remain in the five-point harness to its maximum weight limit (printed on the side of most car seats).

 Booster Seats and Seat Belts

-- Your children don’t wear your clothes (unless they are playing dress-up).
+- Your children do not wear your clothes (unless they are playing dress-up).

-- Your children don’t drive your car (until they reach an appropriate age).
+- Your children do not drive your car (until they reach an appropriate age).

-- Your children don’t go to high school (until they finish grade school).
+- Your children do not go to high school (until they finish grade school).

-- Your children don’t wear your seat belt (until it fits).
+- Your children do not wear your seat belt (until it fits).

 When can your kids use a seat belt?